The Dracaena genus includes many different species that are popular as houseplants.

 Induction of Vomiting

-If your cat ingested dracaena leaves and is struggling to eliminate them, your vet can induce vomiting by administering hydrogen peroxide.
+If your cat ingested dracaena leaves and is struggling to eliminate them, your vet can induce vomiting.
+Do not try to induce vomiting at home.

 Fortunately, no deaths have been reported after pets have eaten D. marginata, one of the commonly grown species of this plant.